tob-insurance/oracle-mcp-server/README.md

 - When using Docker (recommended): Set `THICK_MODE=1` in the Docker environment variables
 - When using local installation: Export `THICK_MODE=1` environment variable and ensure Oracle Client libraries, compatible with your system architecture and database version, are installed

+You can specify a custom location for the Oracle Client libraries using the `ORACLE_CLIENT_LIB_DIR` environment variable.
+This is particularly useful when:
+- You have Oracle Client libraries installed in non-standard locations
+- You need to work with multiple Oracle Client versions on the same system
+- You don't have administrative privileges to install Oracle Client in standard locations
+- You need specific Oracle Client versions for compatibility with certain database features

 Note: When using Docker, you don't need to worry about installing Oracle Client libraries as they are included in the container (Oracle Instant Client v23.7).
 The container supports Oracle databases versions 19c up to 23ai in both linux/arm64 and linux/amd64 architectures.

 ## System Requirements